Canadian National 3502: Technical aspects

-Under normal circumstances these massive engines drove traction generators that could send current to the traction motors which were in turn driving the wheels.
+Under normal circumstances these massive engines drove a General Electric GTA17 generator that would supply traction current to the four traction motors which were in turn driving the wheels.
 However, as shown by their use in Boucherville, this power can be redirected for uses outside of the locomotive like powering municipal buildings.
-To provide power in this circumstance, the V12 prime mover had to be set to run at a specific, constant rpm to generate AC current at 60 hertz, the frequency used by most North American utilities.
+To provide power in this circumstance, the V12 prime mover had to be set to run at a specific, constant rpm to generate alternating current at 60 hertz, the frequency used by most North American utilities.